top of page

 Dear Mother,

 Remember when you would read me stories about Jesus and we would talk about the people of the world who never heard about Him?
 I am very happy to tell you that I am going to a place far away from France.
 I am going to sail on a big ship to the land called America.
 I am going to bring Jesus to the Native American Indians.
 They have never heard of Jesus and I get to tell them about Him!
 Isn’t this wonderful news?
-I know that you will keep praying for me, Mother.
+I know that you will keep praying for me, dear Mother.
 Please pray that I will never take my eyes off of Jesus!

 Love your son,

-Isaac
+Father Isaac

-The Indians called him “Black Robe” because the cassock he wore looked like a black robe.
-Father Jogues worked and suffered very much to bring Jesus to the Indians.
+Father Jogues worked hard and sometimes suffered to bring Jesus to the Indians.
 Their food was different from what he was used to eating and at first it made him sick.
-He also had to get used to sleeping in a new kind of house.
+He also had to get used to sleeping in a new way.
 But Jesus would always help him.
-When things got really hard he would pray, “As long as I never take my eyes off of You, dear Jesus, I know that I can do it.”
+When things got hard he would pray, “As long as I never take my eyes off of You, my Jesus, I know that I can do it.”

 Side view of a Lion walking, looking at

 Father Jogues was sad after Rene died.
-He knew Rene was a Martyr.
-Renee was a witness for Jesus.
+He knew Rene was a Martyr, a witness for Jesus.
 Father was glad when he thought about how Rene's soul went straight to Heaven!
-Renee was now safe and happy with Jesus.
+Renee was now safe and happy with Jesus forever.
 However, Father missed his friend very much.
-After that Father would walk and pray in the woods as he gathered fire wood.
-He would sometimes stop and cut the name of JESUS into the trees as he prayed.

 LastSup.jpg

-As his days went by in France, Father could not stop thinking about the Indians in America.
-There were so many who had not heard about Jesus!
-They didn't know that Jesus died on the Cross for them.
-They didn't know how much Jesus loved them.
-There were so many who were not yet baptized.
-Father Jogues thought about the Indians everyday.
-He prayed and prayed.
-He wondered, "Should I seek permission to go back to America?"
-He prayed to do only what Jesus wanted.
+As his days went by in France, Father could not stop thinking about the Indians in America, those who were kind to him and especially those who had been cruel.
+There were so many who had not yet heard about Jesus!
+They didn't know that Jesus died on the Cross to save them from their sins!
+They didn't know that Jesus loves them!

 Father understood that Jesus was answering his prayer.
 Jesus was letting him lay down his life for love of Him.
 Father knew if he never took his eyes off of Jesus, he could do it.
-So he went back to the Indians.
-He went back to those who had been cruel to him.
-He went back to bring them Jesus.

-Not very far away from the city of Albany, New York USA is the place where Father Isaac Jogues was martyred in 1646.
-Today there stands a beautiful "National Shrine of the North American Martyrs" in that very place.
-Thousands of people visit this holy site every year.
-For the love of Jesus, Father Isaac Jogues laid down his life.
-He was officially canonized a Saint in 1930.
-Because of the heroic witness of Father Isaac Jogues and his Companions, their sacrifices continue still today to draw people to Jesus our Savior!
+Not very far away from the city of Albany, New York in the United States, is the place where Father Isaac Jogues was martyred in 1646.
+Today there is a beautiful National Shrine of the North American Martyrs in that very spot.
+Thousands of people visit this holy place where Father Jogues and his friends continue to bear witness to Jesus.

 Martyrs.jpeg

-National Shrine of the North American Martyrs
+The National Shrine of the North American Martyrs

-So the next time you make a visit with Jesus, or anytime you are praying, ask Jesus to help priests.
-Just hold up your right thumb.
+So the next time you make a visit with Jesus or anytime you are thinking about it, ask Jesus to help priests be courageous!

 Your "CK 101" friend,